splunk/public-o11y-docs/get-started/core2o11y/core2o11y.rst

    Practice reliability with Splunk Observability Cloud <practice-reliability/practice-reliability>
    Set up Splunk Observability Cloud <setup-o11y/setup-o11y>

 Splunk Observability Cloud adds the power of automated observability to your Splunk platform instance.
-See :ref:`compare-compare` to learn more about how Observability Cloud enables the Splunk platform to correlate logs with metrics and traces in a modern streaming analytics engine.
+See :ref:`compare-compare` to learn more about how Observability Cloud enables the Splunk platform to correlate logs with metrics and traces in a modern, streaming analytics engine.

 Splunk Observability Cloud is a comprehensive observability solution that helps you achieve optimal reliability in your systems.
 Five core principles underpin system reliability: availability, performance, monitoring, incident response, and preparation.
 See :new-page:`What is site reliability engineering? <https://www.splunk.com/en_us/data-insider/what-is-site-reliability-engineering.html#:~:text=Site%20reliability%20engineering%20(SRE)%20is,production%20systems%20and%20solve%20problems.>` for a deeper understanding of what it takes to achieve reliability in your systems and why Splunk Observability Cloud is the optimal toolset for the job.